 Areas of Interest: Curatorial Studies, New Media Art, Web-based Art, Contemporary Art.

 Naveen’s research is within the field of Human Computer Interaction (HCI) and User Experience Design.
 Over the past five years Naveen has been involved in the domain of designing for out-of-clinic healthcare, exploring the design of pervasive and mobile Information & Communication Technology that support people to perform care activities meaningfully across everyday spaces, things and people.
 His research addresses the issues and challenges posed by the resource-constrained settings for technological design by taking advantage of the heterogeneous everyday practices of the end-users.
 With a background in Architecture, Industrial Design and Interaction Design he brings exploratory design skills in combination with an ethnographic sensitivity to design research.
 For Naveen, design is not a mere means to an end, but a means of inquiry and exploration of the nuances of human behavior and experience.
 He is interested in innovating for emerging communities through figuring ways of embracing the ongoing assemblages of living.
 Naveen holds a Ph.D. in Interaction Design from IT-University of Copenhagen, Denmark, an M.Des in Industrial Design from IIT-Bombay, and a B.Arch from Vishveshwarya Technological University, India.

-At Srishti, he is Dean, School of New Humanities and Design, and supervises research in the PhD program.
+At Srishti, he is the Dean of the School of New Humanities and Design, and supervises research in the PhD program.
 He also heads the Bangalore Human Sciences Initiative (BHSI).

 Areas of Interest: Comparative study of cultures; ethics and political theory; design as practical knowledge.

 Dr. Vandana Goswami, Independent Researcher, Teacher and Trainer in Critical Thinking